 Paleontologists Henry Fairfield Osborn of the American Museum of Natural History, Madison Grant of the New York Zoological Society, and John C. Merriam of the University of California at Berkeley founded Save the Redwoods League in 1918.
 The League was formed as a nonprofit organization dedicated to buying redwood tracts for preservation.
 Through donations and matching state funds, the League bought over 100,000 acres of redwood forest between 1920 and 1960.

 The majority of these purchases consisted of North Coast redwood groves.
 The California Department of Parks and Recreation created Jedediah Smith Redwoods State Park, Del Norte Coast Redwoods State Park, Prairie Creek Redwoods State Park, and Humboldt Redwoods State Park in the early 1920s with these lands.
-Today the League continues its protective work in partnership with RNSP.

 The Memorial Grove Program of Save the Redwoods League was started in 1921 when the first large donation was given to the League to purchase and dedicate a redwood grove.
 Now more than 700 memorial and honor groves, named for individuals and organizations, have been established in California State Parks and Redwood National Park, with more being added each year.